The Locker Key

 “Jake with a prize this big, there’s always somebody left.”

 “Thomas MacDonnell.
-Digital Investigations Inc.” Mick says.
+Digital Investigations Inc.” Mick said.

 “Well, he knew what was going on, and obviously, who was left, so I’d guess he was some sort of silent partner of Riley’s, who thought ‘Everybody else is out of the picture, so why don't I just claim the prize myself.’
 This guy would probably know exactly what to do with it.”
+Mick said.

 “This is getting’ sicker by the minute.”